Skip to product information

 Included in the pattern is step-by-step instructions with color photos to make tarn—yarn made from t-shirts.

-This pattern is a free bonus patterns for Patrons of the Yarnworker School, gifted after the Summer 2018 rag rug weave-along.
+This pattern is a free bonus patterns for supporting members of the YarnworkerU, gifted after the Summer 2018 rag rug weave-along.
 By popular demand, I've added it to the Yarnworker pattern collection.

 Materials: